Category: D

 πŸ‘₯ Population & Demographics

-As of the 2020 census, Douglas had a population of approximately 8,500 residents.
-The town has a diverse age range, with a median age of around 40 years.
-The racial makeup of the town is predominantly White, with minorities including African American, Asian, Hispanic, and others.
+As of the 2010 census, the population of Dennis Port was 3,162.
+The village has a diverse age range, with a significant proportion of residents being retirees.
+The racial makeup of the village is predominantly White, with a small percentage of African American, Native American, Asian, and other races.

 πŸ›οΈ History